 It looks great against other creeping perennials as well as mixed varieties of Dogwood, to really set your garden off in the best way possible.
 When planting, we would recommend planting these hedges one and a half to two feet apart.

 We have a range of Dogwood Silver Variegated plants available in bare root form.
-For more information on this plant or any of our other hedging varieties, contact our specialist team members for more information.
+For more information on this plant or any of our hedging plants, contact our specialist team members for more information.